Year 2 of Pathways: Updates to 2020/21

 HEF has invested wisely in students’ wellness, including successful Wellness Centers at Hopkins High School and at both North and West Junior Highs, teacher-training in self-regulating tools such as Yoga Calm, and the distribution of Social Emotional Learning (SEL) kits, among many other individual grants.
 Mental health interventions and the emphasis on mindfulness that you have funded, are proving very effective.

 In close partnership with Hopkins staff, the next step to further these efforts is Pathways to a Healthy Future, a comprehensive approach to active student learning.
 The student who is emotionally calm, well fed, engaged in and excited about learning prospers and succeeds on their own unique pathway to their full potential.
-HEF intends to fund FOUR distinct opportunities to empower students forward along these pathways.
-Please consider contributing generously to this Special Appeal.
+At Royal Bash 2020, HEF raised funds for FOUR distinct opportunities to empower students forward along these pathways.
+WATCH THE VIDEO HERE

 Project Based Learning (PBL) – All Elementary Schools